aspose-total/Aspose.Total-Products/total/en/java/conversion/ods-to-word/_index.md

 {{% /blocks/products/pf/agp/content %}}

 {{% blocks/products/pf/agp/content h2="How Aspose.Total can help in ODS to Word Conversion?" isGrey="true" %}}
 Converting ODS to Word involves a seamless two-step procedure.
 Initially, harness the power of the Aspose.Cells for Java API to transform the ODS document into PDF format.
-Following this, with the assistance of the Aspose.Pdf for Java API, convert the PDF document into Word format.
+Following this, with the assistance of the Aspose.PDF for Java API, convert the PDF document into Word format.
 Both of these APIs are integral components of the comprehensive [Aspose.Total for Java](https://products.aspose.com/total/java/) collection, encompassing a wide array of file format automation libraries.
 This efficient two-step conversion process ensures that your ODS data is accurately preserved in the Word document, providing versatility and compatibility in your document management.

 {{% /blocks/products/pf/agp/content %}}